margotwagner/my-website-academic/content/project/california-traffic-records-collision-severity-prediction/index.md

 ---
-title: California Traffic Records Collision Severity Preidction
+title: California Traffic Records Collision Severity Prediction
 summary: Using the California Statewide Integrated Traffic Records System dataset from 2001-2020, we look at various features and models to classify between collision severity.
 tags:
 - Machine Learning